nextgis/docs_ngcom/source/faq_webgis.rst

-Q: I forgot the password from the user *administrator* of my Web GIS and can not log in.
+I forgot the password from the user *administrator* of my Web GIS and can not log in.
 What to do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-**A:** If you have forgotten the password from the administrator of your Web GIS, restore it using the following instructions:
+If you have forgotten the password from the administrator of your Web GIS, restore it using the following instructions:

 1. Go to `my.nextgis.com <https://my.nextgis.com//>`_
 2. Sign in with NextGIS ID